Table of contents: The first 1000 km ↓ The mileage period is from 1000 to… ↓ Post-break-in period ↓ Important recommendations ↓

 - 5th gear - 125

-The maximum allowable engine speed during this period can be no more than 4200 rpm.
+The maximum permissible engine speed during this period may not exceed 4200 rpm.

-You can gradually move up to full speed or the maximum allowable engine speed.
+You can gradually move up to full speed or the maximum permissible engine speed.

 You can switch to the next forward gear when the tachometer needle enters the maximum speed sector.
-The short-term permissible maximum speed should be approx. 6300 rpm.
+The maximum speed that can be reached for a short time should be around 6,300 rpm.

 Table of speeds expressed in km/h for individual gears for vehicles with a turbo-diesel engine: